microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

   }, []);
 ```

 1. Replace `TODO 7` with the following code.
 Note, if the `fluidMembers` or `currentMember` has not been initialized, a blank screen is rendered.
-The `AudienceList` component will be implemented in the next section.
+The `AudienceList` component will render the member data with styling (to be implemented in the next section).

 ```js
   if (!fluidMembers || !currentMember) return (<div/>);